 Pair these dice with the Lines and Spaces dice to learn the names and locations of all the notes on the staff.

-I initially got these dice to roll to determine which string to play a finger pattern on with my students.
-But, I also realized after I've played with these that they are the first five keys on the circle of 5ths and also the notes in the C major pentatonic scale which is really fun to compose with.
+These dice has multiple uses.
+For string players, roll the die to determine which string to practice on (finger patterns, shifting, etc.) They are also the first five keys in the circle of 5ths.
+These are also the notes in the C major pentatonic scale which is great for composing.

 Here is another dice to use with the game "Roll 10" to teach students how to identify the different dynamic symbols.
 It's also fun to roll and play a passage with whatever dynamic that is rolled.

 Test your knowledge of all these clefs when you pair this dice with the Lines and Spaces dice.
 Can you roll and name the note?

 These dice are great to help teach intervals on the violin or piano.
 It's also fun to play and practice whatever measure you roll (4th measure, 6th measure, etc.) You can also use it to randomize what position to practice for stringed instruments.

 Standard simple time signature dice and triple meter time signature dice makes practicing composing and rhythm more fun.
 Use these dice to randomize what time signature you compose in.
 Combine with rhythm dice and complete the measure and clap and count.